nymph-ai/minecraft_ros2/docs/tutorial/05_localization.md

 ## Tutorial Overview

-1. Install ROS 2 Humble and developer tools
+1. Install ROS 2 Jazzy and developer tools
 2. Fetch and build the sample workspace
 3. Run SLAM in one terminal
 4. Run the Minecraft client in another terminal